kroofy/somc-subpages-kroofy/README.md

 Write [somc­-subpages-kroofy] in the WYSIWYG editor of the pages that contains subpages you want to list.

 ### Widget
-Select the ‘Subpages’ widget from the list of widgets and add them to the widgets area you want to use.
+Select the ‘Subpages’ widget from the list of widgets and add it to the widgets area you want to use.
 The active page shows the subpages when available.